Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance via partially ordered sets

-\begin{theorem}[Metric] The model-oriented distance in \cref{def:d} is a metric if and only if $(\g, \M)$ satisfies \cref{cond:inject,cond:connect}. \end{theorem} \begin{proof} Let the model-oriented distance be denoted by $d$.
-Under \cref{cond:inject}, function $d$ can be viewed as the shortest-path distance, which is a metric, defined on an undirected graph with vertex set $\g$ and edges incident to neighbors. \cref{cond:connect} ensures that the graph is connected so $d$ is finite.
-For the reverse direction, if \cref{cond:inject} fails then there exists $\G_s \neq \G_t$ with $d(\G_s, \G_t) = 0$.
-If \cref{cond:connect} fails, then there exist $\G_1, \G_2 \in \G$ with $d(\G_1, \G_2)$ undefined. \end{proof}

-For natural choices of $(\g, \M)$, we argue that \cref{cond:inject,cond:connect} are easily satisfied.
-In fact, in \cref{sec:inj}, we show that all the four models $\Mug, \Mcpdag, \Mdag, \Mmpdag$ discussed in this paper satisfy \cref{cond:inject}.
-Typically, \cref{cond:connect} can be ensured by the checking either of the two following stronger condition. \begin{condition}[Least element] There exists a graph $\Glst \in \g$ such that $\M(\Glst) \subseteq \M(\G)$ for every $\G \in \g$. \end{condition} When it exists, $\Glst$ is the unique least element in $\g$ and is usually taken to be the \emph{empty graph}, which represents the smallest model.
-This condition has the following dual. \begin{conditionp}{{\ref*{cond:least}$'$}}[Greatest element] There exists a graph $\Ggr \in \g$ such that $\M(\Ggr) \supseteq \M(\G)$ for every $\G \in \g$. \end{conditionp}
+For natural choices of $(\g, \M)$, we argue that \cref{cond:inject,cond:connect} are generally satisfied.
+In fact we show in \cref{sec:inj} that all the five models $\Mug, \Mdag, \Madmg, \Mcpdag, \Mmpdag$ discussed in this paper satisfy \cref{cond:inject}.
+Connectedness is usually implied by either of the following two conditions.

+\begin{condition}[Least element] There exists a graph $\Glst \in \g$ such that $\M(\Glst) \subseteq \M(\G)$ for every $\G \in \g$. \end{condition} When it exists, $\Glst$ is the \emph{unique} least element in $\g$ and is usually taken to be the \emph{empty graph}, which represents the smallest model.
+Again, Condition~\ref{cond:least} is satisfied by all five graph classes considered in this paper with $\Glst$ being the empty graph.
+This condition also has the following dual. \begin{conditionp}{{\ref*{cond:least}$'$}}[Greatest element] There exists $\Ggr \in \g$ such that $\M(\Ggr) \supseteq \M(\G)$ for every $\G \in \g$. \end{conditionp}
-Defining distance through the minimal number of basic operations to transform one object to the other is common in other combinatorial settings.
-In the context of rankings or permutations, the Kendall's tau distance \citep{kendall1938new} counts the smallest number of adjacent swaps needed to align two rankings.
-In clustering, the variation of information \citep{meila2005comparing} counts the smallest weighted number of merges or splits needed to align two partitions.
-In both cases, the distance reflects how many basic, interpretable operations are required to transform one model into another.
-Here, we use the notion of neighbor to provide a parsimonious and model-oriented definition of what the basic operations are.
-In what follows, we use posets to formalize our approach.